Routine examinations and tests

 Depression is common during pregnancy and in the postpartum period.
 If you have symptoms of depression during pregnancy or are depressed and learn that you are pregnant, make a treatment plan with your health professional right away.
 Not treating depression can cause problems during pregnancy and birth.
 To find out if you are depressed, your health professional will ask you questions about your health and your feelings.

-in the amniotic fluid.
-Or the test may be done to check your baby for certain types of infections or other rare
+Later in pregnancy, your health professional may recommend an amniocentesis if there is a concern about infection in the amniotic fluid.
+Or the test may be done to check your baby for certain types of infections or other rare problems.

 Current as of: May 29, 2019

 Medical Review: Sarah A. Marshall, MD - Family Medicine